These Cuccidati (Italian Fig Cookies) are appropriately festive with a snowy white glaze and colored sprinkles.

 Take a bite and you know it’s Christmas time.
 Cuccidati are full of dried fruits, toasted nuts, spices and a touch of liqueur.

-These Italian Fig cookies are very similar to the Calabrian Fig Cookies know as Petrali.
+These Cuccidati are very similar to the Calabrian Fig Cookies know as Petrali.
 Both are traditionally baked at Christmas time in great quantities to be shared with family and friends.
 This recipe comes from the cookbook by Greg Patent, A Baker’s Odyssey.
+There are some similarities to my amazing fig tartlets and differences as well.
 While there seems to be many steps to this recipe, the filling and the dough can be made up to 3 days ahead.
 So break up the recipe.
 Prepare the filling one day, the dough the next and by the third day it’s simple to put the cookies together.

 Maybe it’s not traditional but I loved the look of the cookies that were slit and fanned open to reveal the dark filling.
 And of course, it’s always a party when colored sprinkles are involved!

 Do you have a Christmas baking tradition?
 Does your gift giving include home baked goodies?
 Are you super busy leading up to Christmas?

 If you enjoyed this recipe, I’d really appreciate a star rating and a comment or tag me on instagram @marcellina.in.cucina.

 Either way, I love to hear from you!

 If you haven’t yet subscribed to the newsletter, don’t forget to click here so that you don’t miss out on more delicious food, tips and news!